 Debt can wreak havoc on you and your family.
 Even if you think you can handle it, you’ll often find that debt overwhelms you.
 You can even find yourself in a situation of wage garnishment where your earnings are withheld to pay off outstanding debts.
 However, there are steps that you can take every day that will help you to make a dent in your debt.
-Even if you can’t pay it all off at once, making these simple moves will help you regain control and get you and your family on the right track.
+Even if you cannot pay it all off at once, making these simple moves will help you regain control and get you and your family on the right track.
 Some are preventative, while others will help you keep your debt from getting worse.
-But all of them are simple and useful.
+But they are all simple and useful.

 Read Your Mail